1. Fellowship Exam Attempts

 2. Policy declaration

-Candidates for Fellowship are permitted to enrol in up to six cycles of each FRACGP examination over a maximum period of three years, with the addition of a six-month suspension of time during their candidacy (upon application).
-Application for leave in excess of three years and the automatic six months can only be made on the basis of significant extenuating circumstances, or other leave provisions.
+Candidates for Fellowship are permitted to enrol in Fellowship examinations in up to six semesters over a maximum period of three years, with the addition of an automatic six-month suspension of time during their candidacy (upon application).
+Application for leave in excess of three years and the automatic six months, can only be made on the basis of significant extenuating circumstances, or other leave provisions.

-Each of the three FRACGP examination segments (AKT, KFP and OSCE) must be passed within the prescribed six examination cycles.
-No extension to the number of examination cycles is allowed.
+Each of the three FRACGP examination segments (AKT, KFP and OSCE) must be passed within the prescribed six examination semesters.

 This policy outlines the requirements and restrictions surrounding the completion of FRACGP examinations.